Design lead-scoring models

-Automatic lead scoring only works for leads that are associated with a contact.
-Scoring fails for leads that don't have a contact associated with them.
-Also, segments in Dynamics 365 for Marketing can only include contacts, not leads, which means that you can only address marketing emails to contacts.
+Automatic lead scoring only works for leads that are associated with a contact or account.
+Scoring fails for leads that don't have a contact or account associated with them.
+Also, segments in Dynamics 365 for Marketing can only include contacts, not leads or accounts, which means that you can only address marketing emails to contacts.

 Your landing pages will typically either create a lead/contact pair when they create a new contact, or associate new leads with existing contacts when they're available.
 But when you create a lead manually, you must also associate it with a contact manually to enable lead scoring.